dextr-cloud/dextr-docs/docs/_pages/team-status.md

 ### Team Status Durations

-Dextr is currently able to show the duration of each agent status.
+ConnectPath is currently able to show the duration of each agent status.
 Your Team Status will update whenever an Agent changes status.

 [![Team Status Durations](/assets/images/Team-Status-Drawer/agent-status-duration.jpg)](/assets/images/Team-Status-Drawer/agent-status-duration.jpg)